 The NAO published a useful progress report two years later: Reducing Bureaucracy for Public Sector Front Line Staff.

-Further information about the RIU, better regulation, deregulation and all that may be found via the Better Regulation menu on the home page.
+Further information about the RIU, better regulation, deregulation and all that may be found in the Deregulation section of this website.

 Accountability - or Management?